techidaily/site-screen-activity-recording/source/_posts/updated-essential-guide-video-recording-with-vlc.md

 <img height="0" width="0" src="https://dhgate.sjv.io/i/5597632/2106658/12108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## Conclusion

-Getting a screen recorder for PC is not terribly difficult, but finding great free ones is more difficult.
-VLC has a lot of alternatives nowadays, and new opportunities.
-Keeping a quantity of needs in mind, we now have chosen the programs that can deliver better performance.
-That's all it takes to create a quick recording of your screen.
-VLC won't offer advanced features like dedicated recorders, but it's user friendly in a touch.
-Now you can share what's on your screen anytime, no more using your phone's camera!
-When you're looking for even more options, Filmora is available free of charge!

-**Cons:**

-* It doesn't support directory playback.
-* There is no built/in visualizer.
-* The document download file size is heavy.

-## 4\.
-Best VLC Alternatives

-If you are buying simple way to record your desktop and may be share the video online, then you currently have the means.
-The particular means is of course VLC Press Player.
-There are many features of this software besides the ability to play videos of any format.
-Documenting your desktop in your desired format happens to be one of them.

 ### Wondershare Filmora

 Filmora by Wondershare is a pretty dedicated [video recorder](https://tools.techidaily.com/wondershare/filmora/download/) and editor program.
 This VLC alternate assists you to definitely split, cut, crop, rotate any videos.
 Even though you are a newbie with no specialized knowledge, you keep it completely.
 This can be used to modify brightness, control speed, modify quantity and edit sound.
 It has free and pro version depending on your own needs.
 Regarding your incompatible press files, it can also convert to the suitable platforms on computer.